Training structure

 30h

-The entire course is taught in English.
+This entire course is conducted in English.
 The aim is to enable students to practice oral and written scientific communication at two levels:

-1. Communicate on research activities (e.g. project start-up, publication of an article) in writing (e.g. creation of an infographic for twitter) and orally (e.g. interview for a thesis application).
+1. Communicate about research activities (e.g., when starting a project or publishing an article) in writing (e.g., creating an infographic for Twitter) and orally (e.g., interview for a thesis application).

-2. Communicate scientific results in writing (review articles, research articles) and orally (conference talks).
+2. Communicate scientific results in writing (drafting review articles, research articles) and orally (conference talks)

-Each student works on these different aspects of communication directly in connection with his or her M1 and M2 internships, and thesis project.
-The media used are varied (e.g. twitter, website, video, etc.).
+Each student works on these different aspects of communication in direct relation to their M1 and M2 internships and their thesis project.
+The media used are varied (e.g., Twitter, website, video, etc.).

 ECTS